salamander2/Display-Array-Java/README.md

 * Each version is in a different branch of this repository.

 :one: The **master branch** has the version where all of the control is surrendered to DisplayArray.java
-* This is done to IDIOTPROOF the program.
+* This is done to IDIOT PROOF the program.
 * How it works:
   1. the user program creates its own array and initializes it
   2. the user program creates a DisplayArray object and passes its own instance to it